 Swamp Clivia, Swamp Bush Lily

-Clivia robusta is a fairly hardy, evergreen perennial with dark, strap-shaped leaves up to 6 feet (1.8 m) long.
-It flowers in late fall to mid winter, producing pendulous flowers ranging from pale to dark orange with green tips.
+Clivia robusta is a fairly hardy evergreen perennial with dark green, strap-shaped, up to 6 feet (1.8 m) long leaves.
+It flowers in late fall to mid-winter, producing pendulous flowers ranging from pale to dark orange with green tips.
 The peduncles or flower spikes are strong and hold the inflorescence above the foliage.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Clivia plants require partial to full shade and fast-draining loamy soils to produce healthy growth.

 Spread a 1-inch (2.5-cm) layer of mulch around the Clivia plant with a rake.
 Keep the mulch 4 to 6 inches (10 to 15 cm) from the plant's base to avoid rot.

 Water the Clivia plant when the top 1 to 2 inches (2.5 to 5 cm) of soil becomes dry during the active growing season using a garden hose.
 Keep the soil moist but never soggy.
 Never water the Clivia to the point that there is standing water on the soil's surface.
 Reduce watering in the late fall and winter months when the plant enters dormancy.
 Water dormant Clivia plants when the top 3 to 5 inches (7.5 to 12.5 cm) of soil becomes dry.